shundhammer/qdirstat/README.md

 - It should still compile and work with Qt4.
 We now have a contributor who is very interested in that (Michael Matz), so it should be possible to maintain this compatibility.

+- Slow down display update from 333 millisec (default) to 3 sec (default) with `qdirstat --slow-update` or `qdirstat -s`.
+The slow update interval can be customized in `~/.config/QDirStat/QDirStat.conf`:

+    [DirectoryTree]
+    SlowUpdateMillisec = 3000

 ## Old Features